-Child support attorney Adam Kielich represents clients in the Dallas-Fort Worth area in child support cases.
 Child support orders can create a lot of problems for both parents.
 Many problems arise from not considering the long term impact of the order and not acting quickly to ensure compliance.
 Minor problems easily become major problems.
 Untangling and resolving these problems under Texas family law is not always as easy.
-This is a good reason to work with a child support attorney or divorce lawyer in Fort Worth from the beginning and contact that attorney as soon as problems arise.
+This is a good reason to work with a contested divorce lawyer in Fort Worth from the beginning and contact that attorney as soon as problems arise.
 Catching potential problems up front or dealing with problems when they first arise can often reduce the cost of child support problems over the long term.
-Contact Dallas and Fort Worth family law lawyer and child support attorney like Adam Kielich to help you with your child support obligation.

 Under the Texas Family Code, the court will look at the gross monthly income of the parent to pay child support and deduct certain expenses to determine the parent’s net income.
 The sources of income and expenses deducted are defined in the Family Code.
 The parent will pay a portion of his or her net income based upon how many children the parent is supporting.

 - One child: 20% of net income

 - Five children or more: 40% of net income

 If the parent has children other than those covered by this child support obligation the percentages reduce slightly.

 The court can adjust the amount of support based on other factors, such as the intentional underemployment of the parent to avoid the obligation, the special needs of the child, reasonable special expenses (such as education).
 The guideline amount is considered the minimum amount that the parent could pay from his or her income to provide for the basic needs of the child so the court will not increase the amount of support merely because the parent with primary conservatorship has a higher standard of living or would like to spend more money on the children.